This mandatory standard applies to bath aids designed to support a baby while being bathed.

 - bath seats

-The mandatory standard prescribes requirements for the labelling of a baby bath aid and its packaging.
+The mandatory standard prescribes requirements for a baby bath aid and its packaging to have a safety warning statement that is clearly visible and easy to read.

-The Trade Practices (Consumer Product Safety Standard) (Baby Bath Aids) Regulations 2005 sets out mandatory requirements for baby bath aids.
+The Consumer Goods (Baby Bath Aids) Safety Standard 2017 sets out mandatory requirements for baby bath aids.

 The listed requirements aim to give suppliers a general idea of what is required by the mandatory standard.
 Suppliers must not rely on this information as a complete guide to compliance.

-Baby bath aids must be permanently marked with a warning notice with the following words:
+Baby bath aids must be permanently marked with a warning statement with the following words:

 WARNING — Children have DROWNED while using bath aids.
 This is NOT a safety device.
 ALWAYS keep baby within arm’s reach.
 NEVER leave baby in care of children.

-- The word WARNING must be in capital letters and at least 10 mm high
+- The word WARNING must be in upper case letters and at least 10 mm high

-- The words DROWNED, NOT, ALWAYS AND NEVER must be in capital letters and at least 5 mm high
+- The words DROWNED, NOT, ALWAYS AND NEVER must be in upper case letters and at least 5 mm high

-- The remaining words must be at least 2.5 mm high.
+- The letters in lower case must be at least 2.5 mm high.

 In addition, 2 safety alert symbols must be located immediately to the left and right of the words of the warning notice.
 The triangles must: